 The gibbon’s swinging movement is called brachiation.
 It saves energy by maintaining momentum, using the body as a pendulum.

 Most monkeys have tails, but apes don’t.
 This is one of the smallest apes, and the only one exhibited at Reid Park Zoo.

 In the morning gibbons make loud whooping calls that can be heard around the Zoo.
 In the wild, these calls define their space and keep a group of animals together.

-Billy and Moms are two of the oldest gibbons in any North American Zoological Park and their long life span is a testament to the excellent care they have received at Reid Park Zoo.
-They have had 9 offspring – all females!
+Billy is one of the oldest gibbons in any North American Zoological Park and his long life span is a testament to the excellent care he has received at Reid Park Zoo.
+He has had 9 offspring – all females!